-The PPG had regular virtual meetings as needed.
+The PPG had monthly face to face meetings.
 They were engaged with the practice and made recommendations which were acted upon.
-For example, more appointments had been made available in response to patient feedback..
+For example, the decision to stop using the telephone to take repeat prescription requests was discussed with the group prior to making any changes.

 The practice also gathered feedback from staff through meetings and the appraisal process.
 Staff told us they would not hesitate to raise any concerns or issues.
+Weekly update emails were sent to all staff after the business/ clinical meetings to ensure information was cascaded throughout the practice.